KamalDGRT/Cognizant_Early_Engagement/Dashboard/Knockout Challenge/Java - Kockout Challenge/Electricity Bill/README.md

 | Store the units consumed by each customer | DBHandler | Connection establishConnection() | This method should connect to the database by reading the database details from the db.properties file and it should return the connection object | MYSQL database is used.
 Store and retrieve the details into/from ElectricityBill table.<br>db.properties file is used to store the database configuration details. |

 > **Note**<br>
-*When working with IDE, please change the values of db.classname, db.url, db.username, db.password according to your MYSQL Configuration.*<br><br>
+*When working with IDE, please change the values of db.classname, db.url, db.username, db.password according to your MYSQL Configuration.*
-No Sample Input/Output is provided as part of this document.
-This means that you will not be evaluated for any of the presentation related Requirements.
-You are free to write your own code in the main , to invoke the business method to check its correctness. main is not taken for evaluation.